Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Results

 Clustering performance was evaluated using various metrics.
 The benchmark study~\cite{nieves2023framework} employed the adjusted Rand index (ARI)~\cite{hubert1985comparing} to evaluate cluster membership and the intersection over union (IoU) to measure the overlap of clusters defined by their convex hulls.
 However, ARI is known to be highly sensitive to cluster size imbalances~\cite{romano2016adjusting, warrens2022understanding}, a common issue in SMLM data where non-clustered molecules are often treated as an additional ``background'' cluster.
 To handle the effect of imbalance, we employed alternative metrics better suited for these scenarios, including a robust variant of ARI (ARI$^\dagger$)\cite{warrens2022understanding}, adjusted mutual information (AMI)~\cite{vinh2009information, romano2016adjusting}, and ARI calculated excluding non-clustered localizations (ARI$_{\rm c}$)~\cite{saavedra2024supervised}.
 Further details on these metrics can be found in \nameref{sec:metrics}.

-In addition to these metrics, we used cluster-level metrics such as the Jaccard Index for cluster detection (JI${\rm c}$), the root mean squared relative error in the number of localizations per cluster (RMSRE$_N$), and the root mean squared error in cluster centroid position (RMSE$_{x,y}$).
-A summary of these metrics for all scenarios is presented in Table~\ref{tab:metrics}.
+In addition to these metrics, we used cluster-level metrics such as the Jaccard Index for cluster detection (JI$_{\rm c}$), the root mean squared relative error in the number of localizations per cluster (RMSRE$_N$), and the root mean squared error in cluster centroid position (RMSE$_{x,y}$).

+In our evaluation, MIRO consistently enhances the performance of DBSCAN across all tested scenarios, as shown in \TabAllNoBlink \, and \TabAllBlink.
+While these results are based on few-shot training (three FOVs, comprising 60 to 300 clusters), we also demonstrate that comparable performance can be achieved with single-shot training, as shown in \TabSingleShot \, for representative scenarios.

-In our evaluation, we observed that MIRO significantly refines DBSCAN's performance across various scenarios.
-We first focused on assessing MIRO on datasets from the benchmark study~\cite{nieves2023framework}, characterized by different cluster density, size, and shape (Figures~\ref{fig:2}a--c).
+First, we discuss MIRO's performance on selected datasets from the benchmark study~\cite{nieves2023framework}, characterized by different cluster density, size, and shape (Table~\ref{tab:metrics} and Figure~\ref{fig:2}a--c).
 For instance, in Scenario 8 (small symmetrical clusters with two different densities), while the scatter and box plots in Figure~\ref{fig:2}a show that MIRO only slightly improves the performance of DBSCAN, this improvement is statistically significant.
 This scenario represents a case where the performance of DBSCAN is close-to-optimal, therefore, it is not surprising that MIRO only makes a small difference.
-Specifically, MIRO achieves a small to medium effect size (Cohen's $d = 0.3$) for both ARI$^\dagger$ and IoU, with this improvement being most pronounced in cluster-level metrics such as JI$_{\rm c}$ and RMSRE$_N$.
+Specifically, MIRO achieves a medium effect size for ARI$^\dagger$ (Cohen's $d = 0.5$; paired one-sided Wilcoxon test $W=852$, $n=47$, $p = 9.3\times10^{-4}$ ) and a large effect size for IoU (Cohen's $d = 0.89$; $W=993$, $n=47$, $p= 5.3\times10^{-7}$), with this improvement being most pronounced in cluster-level metrics such as JI$_{\rm c}$ (Cohen's $d = 0.92$; $W=730$, $n=47$, $p= 1.0\times10^{-6}$) and RMSRE$_N$ (Cohen's $d = 0.48$; $W=21$, $n=47$, $p= 3.2\times10^{-12}$).

 As expected, the advantage of using MIRO becomes more evident in more challenging conditions.
-In Scenario 8 with blinking (Figure~\ref{fig:2}b), the increased number of localizations due to molecular overcounting introduces more heterogeneity into the data, but MIRO effectively mitigates this effect and significantly improves DBSCAN's performance (Cohen's $d = 0.7$ for ARI$^\dagger$).
-A similar improvement is observed in Scenario 9 (Table~\ref{tab:metrics}), which features clusters of different sizes.
-MIRO further demonstrates its capability to handle additional complexities when, in addition to blinking, the number of clusters is increased, as in Scenario 5 (Figure~\ref{fig:2}c).
+In Scenario 8 with blinking (Figure~\ref{fig:2}b), the increased number of localizations due to molecular overcounting introduces more heterogeneity into the data, but MIRO effectively mitigates this effect and significantly improves DBSCAN's performance (Cohen's $d = 0.75$; $W=956$, $n=47$, $p = 5.9\times10^{-6}$ for ARI$^\dagger$).
+MIRO further demonstrates its capability to handle additional complexities when, in addition to blinking, the number of clusters is increased, as in Scenario 5 (Cohen's $d = 1.51$; $W=1114$, $n=47$, $p = 7.8\times10^{-13}$ for ARI$^\dagger$, Figure~\ref{fig:2}c).